 - I declare that the submitted article is my own original work and that all content sourced from other authors and/or publications have been fully recognised and referenced according to the Guidelines for authors.
 I understand that all submitted articles will be objectively scrutinised and checked for bibliographic references and that any proven evidence of plagiarism will result in non-publication.

-- I agree to pay the Article Processing Charges which is currently ZAR 6500 (VAT included)
+- If the article is accepted for publication I agree to pay the Article Processing Charges which is currently ZAR 7150 (VAT included)

 - This is a new submission, not a revised version of a manuscript already under review within SHE.